List of General Hospital characters introduced in the 1970s: Rick Webber

-In 2002, when Laura plans to remarry her ex-husband, Luke Spencer (Anthony Geary), she invites Rick to walk her down the isle.
-While in the attic of their old home, Laura remembers a terrifying incident that occurred in the summer of 1978.
-The teenage Laura discovers Rick having an affair with nurse, Theresa Carter.
-Theresa panics and attacks Laura.
-Laura hits Theresa with a camera and accidentally kills her.
-Rick drugs a hysterical Laura to keep her from remembering the incident and over the years, she eventually blocks out the entire ordeal.
+In 2002, when Laura plans to remarry her ex-husband, Luke Spencer (Anthony Geary), she invites Rick to walk her down the aisle.
+While in the attic of their old home, Laura remembers a terrifying incident that occurred in the summer of 1978, when the teenaged Laura discovered Rick having an affair with nurse Theresa Carter.
+Theresa panicked and attacked Laura, who hit her with a camera and accidentally killed her.
+Rick drugged a hysterical Laura to keep her from remembering the incident and over the years, she eventually blocked out the entire ordeal.
 On her wedding day, Rick finds a broken Laura in the attic and tries to drug her once again.
 However, Rick ends up dead and Luke skips town with a fragile Laura believing she killed Rick.
 Laura suffers a severe psychotic break and ends up in a mental hospital.
 In 2007, it is revealed that Laura's high school sweetheart and ex-husband, Scott Baldwin (Kin Shriner) had actually killed Rick in 2002.

 On April 2, 2013, Rick appears as a ghost along with Alan and Emily Quartermaine (Natalia Livingston).
 He and Alan finally make peace and encourage Monica and Alan's sister Tracy (Jane Elliot) to do the same.